polterguy/phosphorusfive/README.md

 of really cool extension widgets.
 All this in a _"non-CMS environment"_, which means you can create small apps, almost the same way you'd create a CMS web page.

-If you take this approach, which I recommend, make sure you put the _"system42"_ folder inside of your _"/phosphorusfive/p5.webapp/"_ folder, and make sure its name is exactly _"system42"_, without any versioning numbers, etc.
+If you take this approach, which I recommend for beinngers - Make sure you put the _"system42"_ folder inside of your _"/phosphorusfive/p5.webapp/"_ folder, and make sure its name is exactly _"system42"_, without any versioning numbers, etc. Then restart your web server process, and have fun!

+After you've played around with System42 for some time, understanding the development model, you can go more hard-core into it, and create your own apps, entirely from scratch if you wish.

 ## License